 Everyone elsewhere gets confused about where the sun sets in Perth

-The most recent and embarrassing example of this was during a recent Tourism Australia campaign, “UnDiscover Australia”.
+An embarrassing example of this was during a Tourism Australia campaign, “UnDiscover Australia”.

 A beautiful image shows a couple sitting on a hill in Perth’s Kings Park, watching the sun go down over the city’s CBD.
 The accompanying caption read “Catch the sunset here”.

-Problem is, if the sun is setting in the photo, it’s doing so in the east, which is thoroughly impressive of it.
+Problem is, if the sun is setting in the photo, it’s doing so in the east, which defies all logic.

 There’s no daylight savings because it will “fade the curtains”

-Either way, it has been an ongoing discussion in WA, with referendums occasionally taking place over the issue.
+Either way, it has been an ongoing conversation in WA, with referendums occasionally taking place over the issue.

-Some consider the state’s refusal to embrace the one good thing about summer as an example of the state’s perceived unwillingness to leave the past behind.
+Some consider WA’s refusal to embrace the one good thing about summer as an example of the state’s perceived unwillingness to leave the past behind.

 Regardless of what the outcome will be, there is generally ongoing ridicule over the subject, statewide.